๐Ÿ Marine Biology

 1. Which two food web types both rely on symbiotic relationships for primary production, and how do the symbioses differ in their energy sources?

-2. If an FRQ asks you to explain why removing a single species can collapse an entire ecosystem, which food web provides the clearest example of a trophic cascade, and what are the three key species involved?
+2. If you need to explain how removing a single species can collapse an entire ecosystem, which food web provides the clearest example of a trophic cascade?
+What are the three key species involved, and what role does each play?

 3. Compare the factors limiting productivity in open ocean food webs versus coastal upwelling food webs.
 What physical process accounts for the difference?

-4. A question asks you to identify marine ecosystems that function as significant carbon sinks.
-Which three structure-forming ecosystems would you discuss, and what mechanism does each use to sequester carbon?
+4. Identify three structure-forming ecosystems that function as significant carbon sinks.
+What mechanism does each use to sequester carbon?

-5. Estuaries and mangroves both serve as nursery habitats—what shared characteristics make transitional coastal ecosystems so important for juvenile marine organisms, and how do their dominant food web pathways (grazing vs. detrital) compare?
+5. Estuaries and mangroves both serve as nursery habitats.
+What shared characteristics make transitional coastal ecosystems so important for juvenile marine organisms, and how do their dominant food web pathways compare?